LeeroyLabs/craft-starter-twig/README.md

 # Create a new project with this starter

+Copy this project, except all gitignored folders and files.
 Check the _.ddev/config.yaml_ file and change the `name` (`php_version` or `database` if needed).

-To install a clean version of Craft, run:
+Then to install a clean version of Craft, run:

 ```shell
 make install